 Other useful tips

 Try to come in shoulder season (May-June or September-October) for better deals on hotel rooms.
-Read more on my Dalmatian Coast hotels page.
+Read more on my Dalmatian Coast Hotels – Award winning expert hotel reviews, from cheap to luxury hotels in Dalmatian Coast page.

 Many hotels and b&bs offer better prices if you stay for more than three nights.